 What logistical considerations should employers consider when preparing for the physical return of its workforce?

 Employers will need to consider what supplies may be needed to facilitate a smooth return to work, keeping in mind the CDC guidelines, as well as applicable state and local return to work orders.
-For example, employers should pre-order (taking shipping time into consideration) products including hand sanitizer, paper goods, sanitizing wipes, bottled water, face masks, gloves, etc. Special cleaners may need to be ordered, and personal protective equipment (gowns, gloves, masks) may be needed for any individuals who clean or remove trash.
+For example, Delaware is requiring that employers provide employees with a face covering to wear while working in areas open to the general public and areas in which coming within 6 feet of other staff is likely.
+Thus, employers should pre-order (taking shipping time into consideration) necessary or required products, which will likely include hand sanitizer, paper goods, sanitizing wipes, bottled water, face masks, gloves, etc. Special cleaners may need to be ordered, and personal protective equipment (gowns, gloves, masks) may be needed for any individuals who clean or remove trash.
 Depending on what state and local governments require, preparations for medical testing, such as electronic or sanitary thermometers, should be considered.
 In addition, employers should monitor what may be required for on-site COVID-19 testing and/or antibody testing.
 Employers should consider what supplies will allow employees to minimize time spent in common areas.
 Additionally, individual workspaces should be prepared with necessary supplies to eliminate the need for employees congregating in a supply room.
 Employers may want to implement a bring-your-own-refrigerated-lunchbox policy to limit use of common refrigerators.
 Employers will need to determine if changes need to be made regarding lactation rooms to ensure strict compliance with thorough sanitization protocols.
 Employers will also have to consider adding additional hand washing stations.
 Finally, employers should prepare signage and other instructions for employees and visitors to their facilities to avoid any confusion related to containment practices upon reopening.

 Are employers required to modify the physical workplace?